sscdelft/sscdelft.github.io/_posts/2015-02-02-krylov-day.md

 * Jörn Zimmerling, TU Delft
 * [Ian Zwaan], TU Eindhoven

-Please send an abstract of your talk to [our Student Chapter][mail sscdelft] before 30 November following this [template].

-More participants are welcome to apply!
 A more detailed programme will be uploaded in due time.

 Address: |Faculteit Elektrotechniek, Wiskunde en Informatica.
 Snijderszaal LB 01.010.
          |Mekelweg 4, 2628 CD  Delft, The Netherlands.
 (How to get [there])